Port Stephens is a fantastic destination from Sydney if you just want to get away for the weekend.

-Port Stephens is an extremely popular weekend destination from Sydney.
-Accessible by a 2.5 hour drive north of the city, Port Stephens packs plenty of activities and natural attractions to keep you busy for days.
-From its sand dunes, to pristine beaches, and frolicking whales and dolphins, there’s so much to do and discover in Port Stephens, whether you’re there for the weekend or longer.
+Accessible by a 2.5-hour drive, Port Stephens packs plenty of activities and natural attractions to keep you busy for days.
+From its sand dunes to pristine beaches, and frolicking whales and dolphins, there’s so much to do and discover in Port Stephens, whether you’re there for the weekend or longer.

 How to get to Port Stephens?